 Jakarta XML Services: Framework to implement XML-based Web Services.

-These are some of the supported frameworks for Python; contact Snyk for a full list of supported frameworks.
+These are some of the explicitly supported frameworks for Python; those are in-additon to the general support for all frameworks.

 Django: a framework for full-stack web application development and server development.